Servings: 12 serving(s)

 - Line a 9”x 5” bread pan with parchment paper or grease it well.

-- In a large bowl whisk together the banana, eggs, oil, pumpkin, molasses, honey and vanilla.
+- In a large bowl whisk together the banana, eggs, oil, pumpkin, molasses, honey, sugar and vanilla.

 - In another bowl whisk together the flour, baking soda and baking powder, salt and spices.